 SpamSieve sets the colors of spam messages to reflect how spammy it thinks they are.
-(This feature requires Mac OS X 10.3 or 10.4.)
 The most spammy messages are colored Blue.
-Less spammy messages are colored Gray, Purple, Red, Orange, or Yellow; good messages are left uncolored.
+Less spammy messages are colored Gray, Purple, Red, Orange, or Yellow (in that order); good messages are left uncolored.
 The Change Settings command lets you enable or disable spam message coloring.